Extended suspension periods for pension payments 102-22121442

 If the customer has a partner who receives AGE, DSP or CAR, the partner is automatically placed into the extended suspension period if their payment is also nil due to employment income.
 The suspension reason code is EPP.
 Staff must not code this suspension manually.

-Carer Payment (CAR) customers who earn employment income cannot access the extended suspension period unless they also have a partner receiving AGE or DSP who is also earning employment income.
+Carer Payment (CAR) customers who earn employment income can only access the 2 year extended employment suspension period if they also have a partner receiving AGE or DSP who is also earning employment income.
 They may also access the extended suspension period if they are not earning any employment income but have a partner on AGE or DSP who is earning employment income.

 Home Equity Access Scheme (HEAS) customers

-Customers are entitled to continue receiving their HEAS loan payments while in the extended suspension period if before entering the employment income nil rate period the customer or partner were receiving:
+Customers are entitled to continue receiving their HEAS loan payments while in the extended employment suspension period.

 If a customer is HEAS only, they are not entitled to the extended suspension.